edintino/cancelled_flights_and_weather/README.md

 Two dataset was used for this project, one contained the [flight data] and the other one the [weather data].
 I put the datasets into a data folder and renamed the weather dataset file to "2015_usa_weather.csv" (unfortunately does not contain wind or precipitation, which would be the most important).
 My idea was to create a classification model to decide whether a flight will be cancelled or not using the columns (- and the reasoning):

-*Origin/Destination airport - ground handling problems or similar, *Distance - weather condition might change dramatically for longer journeys  (the basic dataset contained the distance, but I wanted to challenge myself to calculate it), *Average/Minimum/Maximum temperature - this supposed to cover the weather conditions, a big difference in max and min, might indicate a storm, but as I said earlier a wind and/or precipitation would be better as weather directly does not influence cancellation.
++Origin/Destination airport - ground handling problems or similar, +Distance - weather condition might change dramatically for longer journeys  (the basic dataset contained the distance, but I wanted to challenge myself to calculate it), +Average/Minimum/Maximum temperature - this supposed to cover the weather conditions, a big difference in max and min, might indicate a storm, but as I said earlier a wind and/or precipitation would be better as weather directly does not influence cancellation.

 Improvements could be done with: wind, precipitation, airline (crew out of time) or plane type (mechanical issues).